 Stop Repayments on the Car Loan

-If you decide that the remaining amount on the loan should not be repaid, then you can decide to stop the loan payments.
-You may feel that the car loan interest rate is high or that you do not need a car.
-However, as soon as you stop the repayments, the lender can decide to confiscate the car.
-The reason that they are allowed to do so is because the entire payment of the car loan is not completed.
+Even when you cannot afford to repay the car loan amount, as a spouse or legal heir, you have the responsibility towards the car.
+If you decide that the remaining amount on the car loan should not be repaid, then you can stop the car loan interest payments.
+You may feel that the car loan rate is high or that you do not need a car.

 Continue Repayments on the Car Loan

 If you decide that you are OK with the car loan rates or that you need a car, then you can keep ownership of the vehicle by keeping on making payments.
 However, you will need to inform the lender that you, not the original applicant, will make the repayments.

 Once you inform the lender that the applicant has passed away, the car’s ownership will be transferred to your name along with the loan.
 So, if you do wish to continue repaying the car loan EMIs, check the amount that you will owe each month by using the car loan EMI calculator.

 You are even eligible to get a car loan tax exemption if you are self-employed and using the car for business purposes.